kubernetes/website/content/en/blog/_posts/2019-12-09-volume-snapshot-beta.md

 As part of this recommended deployment process, the Kubernetes team provides a number of sidecar (helper) containers, including the external-snapshotter sidecar container.

-The external-snapshotter watches the Kubernetes API server for `VolumeSnapshotContent` object and triggers `CreateSnapshot` and `DeleteSnapshot` operations against a CSI endpoint.
-The CSI external-provisioner sidecar container has also been updated to support restoring volume from snapshot using the dataSource PVC field.
+The external-snapshotter watches the Kubernetes API server for VolumeSnapshotContent object(s) and triggers `CreateSnapshot` and `DeleteSnapshot` operations against a CSI endpoint.
+The CSI external-provisioner sidecar container has also been updated to support restoring volume from snapshot using the `dataSource` field in a PersistentVolumeClaim.

 In order to support snapshot feature, it is recommended that storage vendors deploy the external-snapshotter sidecar containers in addition to the external provisioner, along with their CSI driver.